basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 In the samples above, we didn't need to actually interact with the context object, as retaining and passing along the context object was accomplished automatically by the client.
-If, however, you do need access to an object's context object, the clients enable you to fetch it from the object:
+If, however, you do need access to an object's context, the clients enable you to fetch it from the object:

 ```java
 // Using the RiakObject obj from above: